ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 The validator will be validating the Avalanche Primary Network and Subnet of your choice.
 By default, the command runs an interactive wizard.
 It walks you through all the steps you need to set up a validator.
-Once this command is completed, you will have to wait for the validator to finish bootstrapping on the primary network before running further commands on it, for example validating a Subnet.
+Once this command is run, you will have to wait for the validator to finish bootstrapping on the primary network before running further commands on it, for example validating a Subnet.
 You can check the bootstrapping status by running `avalanche node status`.